The Blind Man’s Mirror

 To her coworkers, the internet was a beautiful, amorphous mystery—a massive and unseen system, like the Milky Way or plumbing.
 To Ruth, it was not.
 To Ruth it was square and defined, tiled and grouted.
 It had nooks and crannies and caverns and high shelves and it was her job to search every inch of them for what couldn’t be seen, but might be found.
 It was an impossible task, Sisyphean in nature—a horrible Groundhog Day Zen parable in which every day was both full of effort and useless; a glass of water that each time it was emptied, filled right back up again.

 The blocking was the tricky part.
-Her first few weeks on the job had been spent learning the Blind Man’s Mirror, a sneaky bit of code developed over years and through much trial and error by Richter Communications Group LLC (and the reason for her boss’s three houses and one Porsche as well as Ruth’s ironclad N.D.A.).
+Her first few weeks on the job had been spent learning the Blind Man’s Mirror, a sneaky bit of code developed by Richter Communications Group LLC (and the reason for her boss’s three houses and one Porsche as well as Ruth’s ironclad N.D.A.).
 The code provided a graceful solution to the smut problem without puncturing anybody’s ignorance.
-In the Blind Man’s Mirror, everything would seem normal from the side of the person blocked—pictures go up, posts are published—but nothing would actually make it through to the other side, onto the internet’s walls.
+In the Blind Man’s Mirror, everything would seem normal from the side of the person blocked—pictures go up, posts are published—but nothing actually makes it through to the other side, onto the internet’s walls.
 There had been a small hiccup when, after his particularly vocal following went silent, one troll found them out, but the technicians quickly developed a way to add bots into the code so that any post made by a Blind Man would still get comments and likes from a seemingly wide array of sources.
 It was a perfect double-bind, a flawless trick of mutual denial that left no one the wiser.
 Except, of course, for Ruth.

 What surprised Ruth most was not the images she was able to find, nor how the depth of human depravity was both inexhaustible and repetitive.
 It was how easy it was for her to discover what no one else knew to look for.